Center for the Humanities

 CHUM398 Marxism and Climate Crisis

 Since the Communist Manifesto of 1848, the notion of "crisis" has played a prominent role in Marxist theorizing.
-Today's intensifying climate crisis is lending new theoretical and political weight to the Marxist critique of extractive and consumptive capitalist actions that transform nature into a means of production for ensuring ceaseless economic growth through the accumulation of capital.
-The consequences of this are not only the exhaustion of human labor-power but also of non-human nature (fossilized carbon, wild animal biomass, top soils, clean water, etc.).
-Our perspective for studying and understanding this transformation of nature will primarily be informed by a set of recent "eco Marxist" writings that break with traditional Marxist productivism in favor of an eco-critical analysis that reconceptualizes capitalism neither as an economic nor social system but rather as "a way of organizing nature" (J. Moore).
-In light of the Center's semester theme of Energy and Exhaustion, we will ask three sets of questions: historical (about the origins of the Capitalocene and of "fossil capital"); theoretical (how is Marx's "general law of accumulation" also a law of environmental depletion and planetary limits?); and political (traditional "Promethean" Marxism envisioned revolution as the full actualization of productive forces; what is the meaning of revolution in the age of natural exhaustion and climate crisis, when the limits of human historical agency are drawing closer with each new tipping point?).
+Today's intensifying climate crisis is lending new theoretical and political weight to the Marxist critique of extractive, productive, and consumptive practices that transform nature into a means of production for ensuring ceaseless economic growth through the accumulation of capital.
+The consequences of this are not only the exhaustion of human labor-power and human sociality but also of non-human nature (fossilized carbon, wild animal biomass, topsoil, clean water, forests, etc.).
+Our perspective for studying and understanding this destructive transformation of nature will primarily be informed by a set of recent "eco Marxist" writings that oppose eco-modernist technocracy and instead reconceptualize capitalism as "a way of organizing nature" (J. Moore); extend the notion of social alienation to a "metabolic rift" between the labor process and the natural environment (Saito's "degrowth communism"); and explore the economic and ideological drivers behind the current expansion of fossil fuel extraction (Malm and the Zetkin collective).
+In light of the Center's semester theme of Energy and Exhaustion, we will ask three kinds of questions: historical (about the origins of the "Capitalocene" and of "fossil capital"); theoretical (how is Marx's "general law of accumulation" also a law of environmental depletion and planetary limits?); and political (traditional "Promethean" Marxism envisioned revolution as the full actualization of productive forces -- what is the meaning of social revolution in our age of emerging fascism and overshooting climate limits?).

 Offering: Host